ncwade/nickwade.dev/content/resume/index.md

 ## Jobs

+`02.2021 - Present`
+__Senior Software Engineer__, GoDaddy

+Working on the DCU team to modernize the abuse report pipeline.
+Lead effort to update infrastructure, move to centralized/structured logging, uplift data layer, and transition applications from python2 to python3.
+Currently leading effort to move uptime critical portions of pipeline to the public cloud & update investigative platform.

-`05.2020 - Current`
+`05.2020 - 02.2021`
 __Staff Software Engineer__, Collins Aerospace

 Assisted with creation/support of development and verification tools for Mission Systems programs.
 Contributed to CICD environment to allow for more rapid integration cycles in lab.
 Assisted with integration of product at a system level.

-`03.2020 - 05.2020`
-__Software Development Engineer IV__, GoDaddy

-Lead software design/architecture phases for new projects being developed within the team.
-Included software/infrastructure prototype work, wireframes/mockups, cross-team integration/communication, and requirement gathering efforts.
-Lead the push for team wide design reviews early on in the software development cycle.

-`03.2019 - 03.2020`
+`03.2019 - 05.2020`
-__Software Development Engineer III__, GoDaddy
+__Senior Software Engineer__, GoDaddy

 Prototyped infrastructure move to AWS cloud offerings.
 Maintained/refreshed on premise Kubernetes cluster, MongoDB/Redis deployments, and Jenkins based CICD pipeline.
 Lead effort to transfer ownership of an externally developed API to within the team.
-Primary developer integrating teams APIs/services with new e-comm system.
+Primary developer integrating teams APIs/services with new e-comm system.Lead software design/architecture phases for new projects being developed within the team.
+Included software/infrastructure prototype work, wireframes/mockups, cross-team integration/communication, and requirement gathering efforts.
+Lead the push for team wide design reviews early on in the software development cycle.

 `04.2018 - 03.2019`
-__Software Development Engineer II__, GoDaddy
+__Software Engineer__, GoDaddy

 Developed/deployed on-premise Kubernetes cluster, using the platform to provided standardized logging/monitoring/high availability for team owned applications & services.
 Developed standardized CICD pipeline that provided static analysis, docker image creation, and automated push/rollback based integration test results.
 Primary developer on several new APIs endpoints and department wide tools.
 Served as secondary developer on several new web and electron applications.